ProjectVision/Student_Email_Verification/README.md

-# Student_Email_Verification
-# If you see this message, please reload the page to try again.
+# Student_Email_Verification: If you see this message, please reload the page to try again.